Harmonic currents and voltages can harmonic currents and voltages can have various strengths.

 - Check where non-linear loads and harmonics appear.
 Make sure to write down the places.

 - Call the utility provider and get the PCC’s data and harmonic specifics.
 Get the lowest and highest fault limits or system impedance that acts as a frequency function in various system conditions.
-Additionally, get the acceptable levels for harmonic distortion.
+Additionally, get acceptable levels for harmonic distortion.

 - Analyze the default configuration.
 You need to find the shunt capacitors and harmonic source bases and find the driving point impedance loci.

 - Find the total harmonic voltage, as well as the individual one.